 Amy has served on the ICAPGen board and been a book review editor for the Journal of British Studies.
 She is a tenured professor in the BYU Department of History where she teaches British history; history of families and women; introductory and advanced genealogy courses; English paleography; and women’s studies.
 Additionally, she supervises three research databases at the Center for Family History and Genealogy: Discovering English Ancestors; Kinship and Poverty in Early Modern Britain; and the Early British Census project.

-Melinda Daffin Henningfield, CG
+Melinda Daffin Henningfield, CG, CGL

-Melinda Daffin Henningfield, CG, is a professional genealogist, lecturer, and author.
-She serves as a trustee for the Board for Certification of Genealogists.
+Melinda Daffin Henningfield, CG, CGL, is a professional genealogist, lecturer, and author.
+She has served as a trustee for the Board for Certification of Genealogists.
 She has written articles published in the National Genealogical Society Quarterly, OnBoard, Crossroads, and other genealogical publications.
 She lectures at conferences and is an instructor for SLIG.
 She specializes in solving complex genealogical problems involving DNA, separating and identifying individuals with common names, as well as migration, and immigration.

 Diane Henriks is a Los Angeles County based Professional Genealogist and investigator who uses advanced deductive reasoning and logical constructs to thoroughly investigate a case, with a specialty in finding living descendants in family trees, and has worked closely with private investigators to find living people, while also assisting in background investigations, in both civil and criminal cases.
 She has been researching family history and genealogy for the past 11 years.
 She has researched many of her own family lines, as well as that of her clients, and is a member of the Association of Professional Genealogists and the Southern California Genealogical Society.
 She was asked by genealogists at the Southern California Genealogical Society, years ago, to publish her works, and has since published the following books: Descendants of Johann Adam Steinmann, Descendants of George W. Taylor, Descendants of Ira S. Hulet, Descendants of John Beveridge, Descendants of Albert Murphy, Descendants of Samuel Baer, Descendants of Daniel E. Eddy, Descendants of Cipriano Graciano and Jose Maria Gutierres, Descendants of Ezekiel Bee, and she helped compile and publish the Book, Just Plain Folk- Descendants of William C. Clark, by Elizabeth Rose Cameron.
 What started out as a small hobby, when a hand drawn family tree was given to her by her father, has since become a great obsession!